|Principal Investigator: Craig Chaya|

 10. Pre-existing macular pathology that may complicate the ability to assess the benefit or lack of benefit obtained by the lens

-11. Patients with a retinal detachment or a family history of retinal detachment
+11. Patients with an active retinal detachment

 12. Retinal disease that may limit the visual potential of the eye such as retinopathy of prematurity or Stargardt’s retinopathy